Aggravated Assault - Serious Bodily Injury

 - The offense involves a drive-by shooting at a home, car or business.

 If the offense is elevated to a first degree felony, the range of punishment will include the possibility of life in prison.
 These are extremely serious allegations and require a criminal defense lawyer experienced in handling assault charges of this type.
 Assault defense lawyer Waren Price has more than 20 years of experience handling serious felony cases.
-He can help you.Not Guilty
+They can help you.Not Guilty

 If you are accused of Aggravated Assault and are not guilty of the offense, then you should plead not guilty to the State's case against you.
 We want to see your case dismissed or for you to be found Not Guilty by a judge or jury.
 An experienced Assault Defense Attorney will work with you to develop a strategy to give you the best outcome for your case.
 Defense lawyer Waren Price has handled hundreds of assault cases over the past 20 years.
-He can help you.
+They can help you.